mrac/decoupled-styling-css-in-js/README.md

 ### Customisation

 - Overwriting component's default styles is done "per class" (instead of "per CSS-property" like natively in CSS).
-In case there is need to alter just one CSS-property, all default CSS content of the class should be copied-and-pasted except one CSS-property which will be modified.
+In case there is need to alter just one CSS-property, it's possible to use [composition](https://emotion.sh/docs/composition) like [here for `app` component](https://github.com/mrac/decoupled-styling-css-in-js/blob/master/src/themes/theme-a.ts#L10).
-- native CSS overwriting solution by [CSS Cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade) is not used.
+- native CSS overwriting solution by [CSS Cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade) is not used (unless composition is used).
 CSS-classes are not combined, but simply replaced if customised.